turingschool-examples/frontend-mod-1-prework/day_7/day7-exercises.md

         As previously stated, this website overwhelms the user.
 Detracting information and adding in more white space could help the user digest the information better.

-    c.
-DESIGN: Does it represent the bran?
+    **c.
+DESIGN**: Does it represent the bran?
 Does it all feel like the same site?

       Good ex: https://twitter.com/